heartandhandstraining/blog/_posts/2019-01-24-Still-Same-Goals.md

 Yes, what led me to Keep & Share in the first place was the security.
 I was having issues with that when I had my own dedicated server.
 Student emails addresses being spied and utilized, someone redirecting my site to a phony site, and there may have been another issue or two, but those were the main ones.
 I even totally shut down my site and started a new one and still eventually had it happen again.
-Luckily, I was always one to have back-up on everything.
+Luckily, I was always one to have back-up on everything, ie class was always up and running.

 Google, Keep & Share, and Study Stack were free back-up for me in the beginning.
 Security is primarily what prompted me to give up some control for security.
 Though there were little glitches and changes in their systems, especially in the beginning, I did not have to worry